GithubUser11011/TextWordCount/README.md

 ### Update
 After I had all of that designed out, I fought and fought with scope issues while reading in files asynchronously.
 I had to scrap the class and pull the data in functions.
 I had to hack a couple of things because I spent so much time in the weeds of asynch file reading but I'll go back when I have time and do it properly.

+### Still To Do:
+Make the UI prettier
+Figure out scoping and finish the class
+Add slider control to adjust how many words and counts appear

+## Usage
+I went with these languages to make the utility very simple to test and use and I think I've accomplished that.

+To use, simply download TextWordCount.html, StyleSheet.css, and scripts.js into a directory.
+Then double click on TextWordCount.

+Once it's opened, drag a stop-words text file to the Stop Words area.
+It will list the words and turn green if it succeeded.
+If the file is improperly formatted, it will turn red and alert you.

+After stop-words have been uploaded, drag the file with text to count to the Text to Count area.
+It will throw an alert if Stop Words hasn't populated properly or uploaded at all.
+Otherwise, it will show a list of the top 10 words and their counts.

+To reset the page, simply refresh the browser tab or press F5

+Tested in Chrome and Edge